decant09/reiki/README.md

             <img src="media/readme/web_images/cart_charges.png">
         </details>
 - Checkout
     - The checkout page contains the details of the cart and a form to enter information required for the checkout.
 There is a stripe form located at the bottom for the user to enter card details.
-The user can also opt to save their details for futures so that the form will be prepopulated for them on their next visit.
+The user can also opt to save their details for future visits so that the form will be prepopulated for them on their next checkout.
         <details>
             <summary>Checkout Details</summary>
             <img src="media/readme/web_images/checkout_details.png">